PAN card Importance and Scams (Permanent Account Number) – Care About Your Identification:

 The primary objective of PAN is to use a universal identification key to track financial transactions that might have a taxable component to prevent tax evasion.
 The PAN number remains unaffected by change of address throughout India.

 Over the period of time, PAN is used in dealings with the stock markets, banks account opening and purchase of real estate, vehicles, loans.
 Today, PAN has started finding use in unconventional areas which are as follows: –

 |Sr. No.||Nature of Transaction||Mandatory Quoting of PAN|

 ii.
 Properties valued by Stamp Valuation authority at amount exceeding Rs.10 lakhs will also need PAN.

 ii.
-Deposits aggregating to more than Rs.5 lakhs during the year will also need PAN
+Deposits Amount exceeding fifty thousand rupees or aggregating to more than five lakh rupees during a financial year will also need PAN

 ii.Purchase or sale of shares of an unlisted company for an amount exceeding Rs.1 lakh per transaction.